Jesuit High School (Tampa): Clubs and extracurricular activities

-Jesuit has some 50 clubs to provide students with a wealth of extracurricular opportunities for enhancing their skills and leadership abilities.
+Jesuit has about 50 student clubs and organizations.
 The Speech and Debate Club has sent seven members to Chicago and a policy team to district nationals twice.
-Other clubs include SADD, National Honor Society, language honor societies, Agmen Christi, Don't Feed the Artists, "Jesuit Masque" drama troupe, and the 'Tiger newspaper and yearbook.
-There is a very active school spirit club, Blue Tide, which is a noteworthy presence at sports events.
+Other clubs include SADD, National Honor Society, language honor societies, Agmen Christi, Don't Feed the Artists, the "Jesuit Masque" drama troupe, and the Tiger newspaper and yearbook.
+The school spirit club is named the Blue Tide.

 Facilities

 To the north of the chapel are the cafeteria, fine arts building, and Jesuit residence.
 Classroom buildings surround the remaining sides of the chapel.
-The "Tiger Palace" can accommodate an audience of 1,400.
-The southeast portion of the campus is the home of the renovated athletic center, which was dedicated to alumnus and Major League Baseball Hall of Famer Al López, and the library dedicated to Fr.
+The gymnasium, nicknamed the "Tiger Palace", can has a seating capacity of 1,400.
+The southeast portion of the campus contains the renovated athletic center, which was dedicated and Major League Baseball Hall of Famer Al López and Jesuit alumni.
+The library is dedicated to Fr.
 Richard Hartnett, S.J.
-Recently, the chapel has been replaced by a larger one and plans are complete for a comprehensive multipurpose building with cafeteria and arts and theater rooms, in a $35 million project.
+Recently, the chapel has been replaced by a larger one and plans are complete for a $35 million multipurpose building, with a cafeteria and arts and theater rooms.

 Notable alumni

-Jesuit has graduated many political leaders, priests, teachers, physicians, journalists, scientists, attorneys, professional athletes, writers, scholars, actors, painters, engineers, entrepreneurs, and, according to Nick Suszynski, Director of Development, 15 judges.
-The Alumni Association commonly refers to the high school as "Tampa's largest fraternity."
+Jesuit alumni have become well known in a variety of fields, including politics, ministry, education, medicine, journalism, science, law, professional athletics, writing, acting, painting, engineering, entrepreneurship, and, according to Nick Suszynski, 15 judges.
+The Alumni Association commonly refers to the high school as "Tampa's largest fraternity".